biggestsonicfan/pcduino3B-kernel-instructions/README.md

 # Optional
 ## Install PiHole

-1. After hooking up and ssh-ing into your pcduino3b, perform a `sudo apt-get update` and `sudo apt-get` upgrade.
+1. After hooking up and ssh-ing into your pcduino3b, perform a `sudo apt-get update` and `sudo apt-get upgrade`.
 2. After a `sudo reboot`,`sudo su` into root and perform the **One Step Automated Install:** `curl -sSL https://install.pi-hole.net | bash`
 3. Follow the steps to install PiHole!
 4. Enjoy!